HyperviewHQ/hyperview_docs/documentation/settings/topics/notification-channels.rst

 -----------------------------
 Follow the following steps to configure Microsoft Teams to receive notifications from Hyperview. [#]_

 #.
-Open the channel in which you want to add the webhook and select ••• from the upper-right corner.
+Open the channel where you want to add the webhook and select ••• from the upper-right corner.

 #.
 Select Connectors from the dropdown menu.